 After the collapse of the 1991 August Coup led by Soviet hardliners, Lithuania had finally achieved its independence from the USSR after 50 years of Soviet occupation and had begun the road of integration into the modern world and family of European nations.
 Foreign diplomats arrived each week in Vilnius to renew their diplomatic ties with the new Republic of Lithuania.
 The American Ambassador, Darryl Johnson, had presented his credentials to Vytautas Landsbergis and begun preparations to set up the new American Embassy in Lithuania.

-Mr. Johnson had a turkey flown in, especially for our dinner among other traditional ingredients unavailable at the time in Lithuania.
+Mr. Johnson had a turkey and pumpkin pie flown in, especially for our dinner among other traditional ingredients unavailable at the time in Lithuania.
 (Thanks U.S. taxpayers!)
 We enjoyed a hearty meal and went around the table expressing what we were grateful for.
-Most of us ex-pats were grateful to be American-Lithuanians, and of all things, to be in Lithuania to witness what every Lithuanian around the world had dreamed about for 50 years: freedom and independence.
+All the ex-pats were grateful to be American-Lithuanians, and of all things, to be in Lithuania to witness what every Lithuanian around the world had dreamed about for 50 years: freedom and independence.
 And we were excited to continue to work towards helping Lithuania build a new democratic nation.
-Not to mention, after the months of food shortages, we were grateful for the turkey.
-After all that we went through with the revolution: Moscow’s economic blockade, food shortages, tanks in the streets, etc–we were happy for American comfort food, and plenty of it!
+Not to mention, after the months of food shortages, we were grateful for the turkey, for American comfort food, and plenty of it!
 After our meal, we were back in the kitchen doing the dishes.

 The first official Thanksgiving was not a glamourous event.
 That came a year later as would many others.
 However, another significant event occurred, equal in importance to independence itself.
 In November of 1992, Lithuanians continued to have much to be grateful for: The new Lithuanian Constitution was ratified, guaranteeing freedoms and the democratic Republic of Lithuania of the present.

 As an American, when I think of the constitution, the famous images of George Washington standing over a table with the American constitution comes to mind.